Did you know Africa is the most diversified continent in terms of languages?

-Numerous African dialects are referred to as transborder ones as they are spoken not only by one national or ethnic group but can be heard in a number of states.
-Those most widely used languages in Africa include Arabic, Swahili, Jula and Hausa.
-Just as it was the case in other parts of the world, the dialects spoken by nations or ethnic groups which controlled routes and trade are usually dominant languages.
+Numerous African dialects are referred to as transborder as they are spoken not only by one national or ethnic group.
+They can be heard in a number of states.
+Those most widely used languages in Africa include:

 The reasons for this can be seen in the manner in which Africa was colonized.
-In the course of the European expansion to other regions of the world (e.g. Southeast Asia or South America), millions of people from the Old Continent would migrate to conquered countries bringing there also their languages (Spanish or English), while Africa has never been inhabited by a large number of Europeans.
-Local languages could thus continue to freely develop and were not replaced by those of colonizers.
+In the course of the European expansion to other regions of the world (e.g. Southeast Asia or South America), millions of people from the Old Continent would migrate to conquered countries.
+They brought with them their languages (Spanish or English).

 Africa, on the other hand, has never been inhabited by a large number of Europeans.
 Local languages could therefore continue to freely develop.

 Researchers predict, however, that if Africa continues to develop in the same way as Europe or both Americas, sooner or later the continent will be dominated by two or three languages.
 They will gradually displace local dialects.

 All we can do is to hope that they will not surrender to economic development and the African linguistic folklore will remain intact.